docoess/docoess/README.md

 * Render
 * Docker

+# What's next on my learning stack?

+Django and MongoDB

-# I'm currently working on:
+# What I'm currently working on:

 ## Mountr

 A full stack application for sharing images of your World of Warcraft mount collection, tracking wanted mounts, and connecting with others.

-## Next on the learning stack?

-Django and MongoDB

 <!--
 **docoess/docoess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.